Ryan Flaherty

 Ryan Edward Flaherty (born July 27, 1986) is an American professional baseball coach and former infielder.
-He is an advance scout and development coach for the San Diego Padres of Major League Baseball (MLB).
+He is the current bench coach for the Chicago Cubs of Major League Baseball (MLB).
 He played in MLB for the Baltimore Orioles, Atlanta Braves, and the Cleveland Indians.
 Flaherty was a utility player, having played every position except for center field and catcher.
+Flaherty was the bench coach for the San Diego Padres from 2020 to 2023.

-Early life and high school career
+Early life

 He is the son of Edward and Deborah Flaherty.
 Edward was a star at the University of Maine and is now the head coach at the University of Southern Maine, a division III school in Gorham, Maine.
 He has been there for 32 years and the field at USM is named for him.
 As a kid, Ryan would accompany his father to Southern Maine practices, and field grounders.
 His younger brother, Regan was a draft pick of the Seattle Mariners.
 Flaherty graduated from Deering High School in 2005.
 In 2004, he led Nova Seafood to the American Legion World Series Championship, as well as winning the Telegram League batting title.
 He was a 2005 American Baseball Coaches Association Preseason All-American, also winning Maine's Mr. Baseball award in honor of John Winkin.
 He was also named Maine Gatorade High School Player of the Year as a senior at Deering High School.
 Flaherty lettered in baseball, basketball, captained the football team and was a finalist for the Fitzpatrick Trophy, which is given to Maine's best football player.